 Celery is good for healthy bones and great for hydration.
 Kids who are tired and lack energy are oftentimes borderline dehydrated.
 Along with more water—feed them celery!
 This green veggie contains sodium, silica, and silicon—all important minerals for bone health.
 Great for appetite control.

 #7 Sweet Corn

 Although difficult for some kids to digest, sweet corn is high in lutein, an antioxidant that helps with eyesight and night blindness.
-Corn is also high in iron, magnesium, potassium and folic acid
+Corn is also high in iron, magnesium, potassium, and folic acid

 They are some of the oldest known vegetables in the world (along with cabbage).
-Cucumbers hydrate the cells; are great for your kids’ skin; helps with eczema, psoriasis, and splitting nails.
+Cucumbers hydrate the cells; are great for your kids’ skin; help with eczema, psoriasis, and splitting nails.
 They are also a great pick-me-upper for kids needing a boost of energy.

 #9 Green Beans & Pea Pods

 Beans and peas help the brain grow new brain cells; they can improve memory and keep your kids happy!
 They can be eaten raw and are the perfect snack for kids.